montesalan26/montesalan26/README.md

 - 👋 Hi, I’m Alan Montes.
-- 👀 I’m interested in changing careers from a Fuel Tanker Driver to a Data Scientist.
+    Fuel tanker driver with a passion for data science and a love for traveling.
+Combining a career on the road with a strong interest in data, I’m continuously learning and exploring ways to merge my practical experience with the power of analytics.
+Excited about the future and the possibilities that data science brings.

-- 🌱 I’m currently learning Python, SQL, HTML, CSS.
+- 🌱 Skills: Python, SQL, HTML, CSS, Time Management, Safety Compliant, Problem Sover.
 - 📫 How to reach me: montes.alan.26@gmail.com

 <!---